Firefighters Battle California Blaze Generating Its Own Weather - UrduPoint

 Firefighters Battle California Blaze Generating Its Own Weather

-The flames have grown so large that they have created clouds that can cause lightning and high winds, which in turn can serve to fuel the fire, according to experts.
+The flames have grown large enough to create clouds that can cause lightning and high winds, which in turn fan the fire, according to experts.

-Around 5,400 firefighters have been struggling to contain the inferno, which was just 22 percent contained as of Monday morning, the California fire and forestries department reported.
+Around 5,400 firefighters have been struggling to contain the inferno, which was just 22 percent contained late Monday, the California fire and forestries department reported.

 "If these clouds get tall enough they do have the potential to produce lightning," warned Julia Ruthford, a government meteorologist assigned to the blaze.